 It can be tough to strike that balance when time is limited, for example, when I found out I was pregnant with our second baby after I returned to work, or when I get a sudden call from the daycare because our child is ill or not feeling well.
 It is thanks to the people at my workplace who understand my situation, my husband who helps out with housework and child rearing, and my parents who lend a hand when the baby is sick that I am able to work, and I am grateful for that.
-It so work the state when I as pretty hectic when I get home, as I have to get dinner ready and prepare the bath, but I am leading a busy but fulfilling life, encouraged by the smiling faces of my child and family.
+It is pretty hectic when I get home, as I have to get dinner ready and prepare the bath, but I am leading a busy but fulfilling life, encouraged by the smiling faces of my child and family.